Hope Haven Gospel Mission

 Joselyns' Corner Messages from the Shelter Manager Luke 3:11 He answereth and saith unto them, He that hath two coats, let him impart to him that hath none; and he that hath meat, let him do likewise.
 Lamentations 3:22-23 22 It is of the Lord's mercies that we are not consumed, because his compassions fail not.
 23 They are new every morning: great is thy faithfulness.
 The Martins—Ana, Luis, and their three children, Maya (10), Jonah (7), and little Rosa (2)—lost their apartment when Luis’s seasonal work dried up and an unexpected medical bill drained their savings.
 For weeks they slept in their car, moving between friends’ couches and the church parking lot, trying to hold onto school routines, part-time odd jobs, and each other.
 Pride and fear made asking for help hard, but when the car finally failed them, Ana called the number she’d been given at the school and they arrived, exhausted and ashamed, at Hope Haven Gospel Mission.
 Hope Haven’s dormitory smells of strong coffee and warm blankets.
 The staff greeted them with quiet, practical kindness: a bunk for the kids, a cot for Ana and Luis, hot meals, and a place to do laundry.
 The mission’s chapel became a place the family could breathe and pray together—something they hadn’t been able to do without crying in private.
 The children were enrolled in the mission’s tutoring program, letting Maya and Jonah keep up with schoolwork while Rosa had time in the playroom.
 Hope Haven is a small, faith-based shelter without in-house case managers or counselors, but the staff know the community’s network well.
 Instead of limiting help to beds and meals, they quickly connected the Martins to outside resources: a nearby community health clinic for Luis’s medical needs, the county’s housing hotline, and a nonprofit that provides rental assistance.
 Someone at the mission called a regional mental-health agency and helped schedule a counseling intake for Ana, who’d been carrying deep anxiety since everything fell apart.
 Most importantly, a volunteer coordinator at Hope Haven helped the family prepare a housing packet—ID copies, proof of school enrollment, a simple budget, references, and a one-page letter explaining their situation.
 The mission’s director wrote an attestation letter describing the family’s commitment to steady work and stability, which landlords and agencies often appreciate.
 The mission also provided transportation to meetings and appointments and a small fund to cover application fees and a temporary storage unit so the Martins didn’t have to leave their few belongings behind.
 Because the mission knew local caseworkers, they referred the Martins to a case manager at the county’s family services office.
 The case manager met the family at Hope Haven, reviewed the packet, and helped them apply for rapid rehousing vouchers.
 With coordinated effort—Hope Haven’s practical support, the case manager’s advocacy, and the family’s persistence—Luis secured steady part-time work at a landscaping company that offered benefits, and Ana found a job as a school aide after completing a quick certification the mission had helped arrange.
 Within three months they were approved for a rental subsidy and found a modest two-bedroom apartment near the kids’ school.
 The move-in was small and quiet: volunteers from the mission brought boxes, beds, and comforters.
 On the day they turned the key, Maya drew a crayon picture to hang in the kitchen; Jonah declared the closet “his fortress,” and Rosa toddled from room to room like the apartment was a new playground.
 Hope Haven didn’t do everything—the case manager, community agencies, and the family’s own hard work were essential—but the shelter’s willingness to connect, accompany, and advocate made the difference.
 Months later, the Martins still visited Hope Haven to volunteer meals and to share their story in the chapel, not to ask for help but to remind others that a combination of human compassion and community coordination can restore stability and dignity to a family that once had nowhere to sleep.
 Scan to donate

-- Board of Directors | Hope Haven Gospel Mission
+- Contact Us | Hope Haven Gospel Mission

 - Our Team | Hope Haven Gospel Mission